South Asian migrants accuse Croatian police of brutal beatings at border | DW | 26.10.2020

 Read more: Opinion: EU migration pact has already failed

-Mite Cilkovski, the manager of the Miral camp, said they often receive injured migrants who were beaten at the border.
-Many of them will take months to heal.
+Mite Cilkovski, the manager of the Miral camp, said it often receives injured migrants who were beaten at the border, many of whom will take months to heal.

 "They say that the injuries were caused by the Croatian police.
 We report the issue to relevant institutions and organizations whenever we receive such injured people," Cilkovski told DW.